-Increase permeability of fences for wildlife movement in elk and deer winter range in the Fossil and Heppner Wildlife Management Units in Morrow County to decrease wildlife damage to fences and allow for natural movement of wildlife.
+Increase permeability of fences for wildlife movement in elk and deer winter range in the Fossil and Heppner Wildlife Management Units to decrease wildlife damage to fences and allow for natural movement of wildlife.
 This area is a well-known travel corridor for both elk and mule deer, in addition this project will also benefit white-tailed deer, pronghorn, various upland birds, and small mammals.
 Conservation practices will replace woven wire fences with three or four strand barbed and smooth wire, add reflective fence markers to increase fence visibility, and use laydown or drop rail jump fence sections to create seasonal openings for migration.

 Conservation Practices Offered

 - Prescribed Grazing (528)